-- Inventor Royalty Income: Income earned by an inventor from a product developed and manufactured in this state shall be exempt from income tax for a period of seven years from January 1 of the first year in which such royalty is received as long as the manufacturer remains in this state.
+- Inventor Royalty Income: Income earned by an inventor from a product developed and manufactured in Oklahoma is exempt from income tax for a period of seven years from January 1 of the first year in which such royalty is received as long as the manufacturer remains in Oklahoma.
 To support your deduction please furnish the following:

 - A copy of the patent

 - A copy of the royalty agreement with the manufacturer

 - A copy of the registration form from OCAST.

 - Manufacturer Exclusion: An instate manufacturer of a product developed in Oklahoma by an inventor may exclude 65% of the cost of depreciable property (i.e. machinery, fixtures, equipment, buildings, or substantial improvements to buildings) purchased and used directly in manufacturing the product.
 The maximum exclusion you can claim is $500,000.
 Any amount that you can't claim in the year you purchased the property may be carried forward for four years.